mallocator/Elasticsearch-Exporter/README.md

 ## Requirements

-To run this script you will need at least node v0.10, as well as the nomnom package installed (which will be installed automatically via npm).
+To run this script you will need at least node v0.10, as well as the nomnom, through and archiver package installed (which will be installed automatically via npm).

 ## Installation

 Run the following command in the directory where you want the tools installed

 	npm install git://github.com/mallocator/Elasticsearch-Exporter.git

 The nom-nom package will be installed automatically as a dependency, you won't have to do anything else to use the tool.
 If you install the package with the global flag (npm -g) there will also be a new executable available in the system called "eexport".

 ## Changelog